 Back to top

-When you no longer need the implantable port, it will be taken out.
-This is usually done by a specialist doctor who will use a local anaesthetic to numb the area.
-Sometimes the port will be removed under a general anaesthetic.
+When you don’t need the port anymore, it will be taken out.
+This is usually done by a specialist doctor.
+A local anaesthetic is used to numb the area.
+The port will sometimes be removed under a general anaesthetic.

 The doctor will make a small incision over the site of the port and remove it.
-The catheter will be pulled out of the vein.
+They will gently pull the catheter out of the vein.
 The wound is then stitched and covered with a small dressing.

 You may feel a bit sore and bruised after your port is removed.
-A mild painkiller, such as paracetamol, will help with this.
+You can ask your doctor or nurse which painkillers you should take to help with this.

 Back to top

-The port shouldn't interfere with your daily activities, but it's advisable to avoid strenuous exercise for a few weeks after surgery so your body can heal.
+The port shouldn't interfere with your daily activities.
+It's best to avoid strenuous exercise for a few weeks after surgery, so your body can heal.
 Your doctor or nurse can give you information about this.

 If the port is in your arm, don't let anyone take your blood pressure or take blood from a vein in that arm.
 Don't lift anything heavier than 15lb (7kg).

 Only the Huber needles should be used on your port.
-Don't let anyone use any other type of needle on your port.
+Don't let anyone use any other type of needle.

-You may wish to wear a medical ID bracelet saying that you have an implanted port.
+You may want to wear a medical ID bracelet saying you have an implanted port.